mgarson/child-process-manager/README.txt

 The child processes run simultaneously up to a specified amount of times.
 The child process will also do a specified amount of iterations before ending.

 Compilation:
-Compile these programs using make.
-In the command line it should look like: make
+These programs will compile using the included makefile.
+In the command line it will compile if given: make

 Running the Program: